-People with BPD may also present the following behaviors:
+Adults with BPD often lack healthy coping skills for handling stress or emotional discomfort and may also present the following symptoms and behaviors:

 - Holding a distorted self-image that constantly influences their moods, decisions and priorities